In-Building Coverage and Signal Enhancement

 Do you need wireless communications inside your building?
 Do two-way and cellular phones stop working as soon as you walk into your office?

-Throughout the world many cities now require, as part of their building code, enhancement systems for public safety as well.
-Extending and assuring communications is fast becoming the rule, rather than the exception and RFC offers design and implementation using a variety of products to meet these needs.
+Now the building codes of many worldwide cities require enhancement systems for public safety.
+Ensuring and extending communications is quickly becoming the rule rather than the exception.
+RFC offers customized design and implementation to meet these requirements using a variety of products.

 Bi-Directional Amplifiers and Distributed Antenna Systems

 Radio signals often cannot pass through a building’s structure, particularly if it is made of concrete.
 This means that trunking systems often suffer intermittent or a complete loss of coverage when going in and out of buildings, tunnels and areas deeply shaded from the base station site.
 Bi-Directional Amplifiers (BDAs) are signal boosters that sustain two-way radio communications throughout a facility— including in stairwells, underground tunnels, parking garages and other challenging areas.
 BDAs are amplifiers/repeaters that boost and distribute a signal covering various frequencies.
 BDAs can be part of a Distributed Antenna System (DAS), which is a network of separate antenna nodes connected to a common transport medium.
 Collectively, BDA/DAS equipment is often referred to as wireless In-Building Solution.
 These two-way radio signal boosters are used to bring facilities into compliance with Emergency Responder Radio Coverage (ERRC) code.

 The technique/concept of enhanced coverage using directional or bi-directional filter-amplifiers provided a solution to the problem.
 Placing an antenna array in the clear, aimed at the remote site provides access to the communications system.
 Booster systems have three parts: